wei-ding/Platform-2/dev/etl/lib-domain-name-match/README.md

 ## License

-The content of this project itself is licensed under the [Apache License 2.0 license](http://www.apache.org/licenses/LICENSE-2.0), and the underlying source code used to format and display that content is licensed under the [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The content of this project itself is licensed under the [Apache License 2.0 license](http://www.apache.org/licenses/LICENSE-2.0), and the underlying source code used to format and display that content is licensed under the [Apache License 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).